Cryo-electron microscopy: Single particle analysis

+Single particle analysis (SPA) is the typical method used to obtain near-atomic resolution (<1 nm) models of biomolecules.
+In SPA, a large collection of cryo-EM images are searched for copies of the target molecule.
+These copies are sorted into "classes" which are groupings of what the orientation of the particle is.
+The classes and their particles are then each assigned a relative position to one another in the original molecule.
+Programs used for this process include RELION or CryoSPARC.
+The main innovation compared to cryo-ET is the combination of images from similar objects to reach higher resolutions.

+When combined with a knowledge of time progression, the result is time-resolved cryo-TEM to capture the kinetics of structural changes in biological macromolecules.

 Comparisons to X-ray crystallography

 Traditionally, X-ray crystallography has been the most popular technique for determining the 3D structures of biological molecules.
 However, the aforementioned improvements in cryo-EM have increased its popularity as a tool for examining the details of biological molecules.
 Since 2010, yearly cryo-EM structure deposits have outpaced X-ray crystallography.
 Though X-ray crystallography has drastically more total deposits due to a decades-longer history, total deposits of the two methods are projected to eclipse around 2035.

 The resolution of X-ray crystallography is limited by crystal homogeneity, and coaxing biological molecules with unknown ideal crystallization conditions into a crystalline state can be very time-consuming, in extreme cases taking months or even years.
 To contrast, sample preparation in cryo-EM may require several rounds of screening and optimization to overcome issues such as protein aggregation and preferred orientations, but it does not require the sample to form a crystal, rather samples for cryo-EM are flash-frozen and examined in their near-native states.

-According to Proteopedia, the median resolution achieved by X-ray crystallography (as of May 19, 2019) on the Protein Data Bank is 2.05 Å, and the highest resolution achieved on record (as of September 30, 2022) is 0.48 Å. As of 2020, the majority of the protein structures determined by cryo-EM are at a lower resolution of 3–4 Å. However, as of 2020, the best cryo-EM resolution has been recorded at 1.22 Å, making it a competitor in resolution in some cases.
+According to Proteopedia, the median resolution achieved by X-ray crystallography (as of May 19, 2019) on the Protein Data Bank is 2.05 Å, and the highest resolution achieved on record (as of September 30, 2022) is 0.48 Å. As of 2020, the majority of the protein structures determined by cryo-EM (single particle analysis) are at a lower resolution of 3–4 Å. However, as of 2020, the best cryo-EM resolution has been recorded at 1.22 Å, making it a competitor in resolution in some cases.